janekx21/BrickIt/README.md

 - change how input is ignored after directionchanger

 ## Sprint Backlog
+- automatically add scriptable obj to chaptermenu scene when created
 - ui autofocus
 - (bug) teleporter sprite is beneath shader from bricks
 - new directionchanger texture and rotation feature for right and left